imiskii/VUT-FIT/README.md

 All materials available here serve exclusively for inspiration and study support.

-Unless otherwise noted in the README files in the respective directories or in the headers/contents of individual files, all material in this repository is my own work and subject to copyright.
+Unless otherwise noted in the ```README``` files in the respective directories or in the headers/contents of individual files, all material in this repository is my own work and subject to copyright.

+All files in this repository are available under the MIT license (see ```LICENSE-MIT.md```)